WeblateOrg/weblate/docs/install.rst

 Upgrade from 0.5 to 0.6
 ~~~~~~~~~~~~~~~~~~~~~~~

-On upgrade to version 0.6 you should run :djadmin:`syncdb` and
+On upgrade to version 0.6 you should run :program:`./manage.py syncdb` and
-:djadmin:`setupgroups --move` to setup access control as described
+:program:`./manage.py setupgroups --move` to setup access control as described
 in installation section.

 Upgrade from 0.6 to 0.7
 ~~~~~~~~~~~~~~~~~~~~~~~

-On upgrade to version 0.7 you should run :djadmin:`syncdb` to setup new tables and :djadmin:`rebuild_index` to build index for fulltext search.
+On upgrade to version 0.7 you should run :program:`./manage.py syncdb` to setup new tables and :program:`./manage.py rebuild_index` to build index for fulltext search.

 Upgrade from 0.7 to 0.8
 ~~~~~~~~~~~~~~~~~~~~~~~

-On upgrade to version 0.8 you should run :djadmin:`syncdb` to setup
+On upgrade to version 0.8 you should run :program:`./manage.py syncdb` to setup
-new tables, :djadmin:`setupgroups` to update privileges setup and
+new tables, :program:`./manage.py setupgroups` to update privileges setup and
-:djadmin:`rebuild_index` to rebuild index for fulltext search.
+:program:`./manage.py rebuild_index` to rebuild index for fulltext search.

 Upgrade from 0.8 to 0.9
 ~~~~~~~~~~~~~~~~~~~~~~~

 On upgrade to version 0.9 file structure has changed.
 You need to move :file:`repos` and :file:`whoosh-index` to :file:`weblate` folder.
-Also running :djadmin:`syncdb`, :djadmin:`setupgroups` and :djadmin:`setuplang` is recommended to get latest updates of privileges and language definitions.
+Also running :program:`./manage.py syncdb`, :program:`./manage.py setupgroups` and :program:`./manage.py setuplang` is recommended to get latest updates of privileges and language definitions.

 Upgrade from 0.9 to 1.0